kognise/obsidian-aviation/FAR/Volume 1/B Procedural rules/0016 Rules of practice for federally-assisted airport enforcement proceedings.md

 \(3\) A party who has asserted an affirmative defense has the burden of proving the affirmative defense.

-\(l\) Except for good cause shown through motion and supporting documents, discovery is not permitted except as provided in §[[Volume 1/B Procedural rules/0016 Rules of practice for federally-assisted airport enforcement proceedings.md#§16.213   Discovery.|§16.213]] and 16.215.
+\(l\) Except for good cause shown through motion and supporting documents, discovery is not permitted except as provided in [[Volume 1/B Procedural rules/0016 Rules of practice for federally-assisted airport enforcement proceedings.md#§16.213   Discovery.|§§16.213]] and 16.215.

 \[Doc.
 No. 27783, 61 FR 54004, Oct.
 16, 1996, as amended at Amdt.
 16-1, 78 FR 56143, Sept.
 12, 2013\]